cstroe/linux-mint-lenovo-X200s/README.md

 # Linux Mint 18 on a Lenovo X200s

 This is my cronicle of what I had to do to make X200s usable with a fresh install of Linux Mint 18.
-The X200s is an early ThinkPad ultrabook.
+The X200s is a [ThinkPad ultrabook from 2012](http://shop.lenovo.com/us/en/laptops/thinkpad/x-series/x200s/).
 It used to be top of the line in 2012, but now you can get very good refurbished deals.
 It's a very capable laptop for general programming tasks, and I love the classic ThinkPad durability and look-and-feel.

 # Hardware